pfhayes/pfhayes.github.com/_posts/2013-11-23-dollar-cost-averaging.md

 While we might think that we are buying "more shares when the price is low", there are no guarantees the price will "bounce back up" afterwards.

-If you have reason to believe that, on average, the market increases in value, then dollar cost averaging is an inferior strategy.
+If you believe that the market increases in value on average, then dollar cost averaging is an inferior strategy.

 ### Conclusions